Media Buying Process – How to Buy Media

 “The dirty little secret in advertising today is media buyers’ inexperience.
 Pure and simple.”
 Lee Morrow, CEO (Media Buying Academy)

-Media Buyers – The Bad and the Ugly
+Media Buying with Agency Buyers – The Bad and the Ugly

 I have seldom used anyone to select and buy my media–once I realized that most ad agencies and media buyers make a 15% commission on the media they purchase.
 This seems more like the fox watching the hen house.
 Media buyers are supposed to get you the best rates in the correct publications.
 However, they make a commission on the cost of the publication, which means “the better they negotiate, the “less” they make.”
 Go figure.